AnnaMats/memristive-MNIST/README.md

 All questions on the neural network simulation and obtained results may be directed to Anna Matsukatova (an.matcukatova@physics.msu.ru).

-Please, add references to the article if you use this code or any of the obtained results.
+Please, add references to the article if you use this code or refer to any of the obtained results.